Iann Dior

-Michael Ian Olmo (born March 25, 1999), known professionally as Iann Dior (stylized in all lowercase), is an American singer and rapper.
+Michael Ian Olmo (born March 25, 1999), known professionally as Iann Dior (stylized in all lowercase), is an American rapper and singer.
 He is best known for his guest appearance on 24kGoldn's 2020 single "Mood", which peaked atop the Billboard Hot 100 and remains his sole entry on the chart.
 He signed to Internet Money Records and 10K Projects prior to the release of his debut album, Industry Plant (2019), which was followed by On to Better Things (2022)—both of which entered the Billboard 200.

 Early life

 Michael Ian Olmo was born on March 25, 1999, in Arecibo, Puerto Rico, to Tommy and Anabelle Olmo.
 He graduated high school in May 2017.
 Growing up, Olmo listened mostly to rap, and through his mother, some Spanish music, including Marc Anthony.
 He recalls how his father would listen to Jay-Z and introduce him to rock bands such as The Fray.